GasStationTV/gstv-invenco-integration/messages-pop/proof-of-play/proof-of-play.md

 ### Field from Invenco Messages
 - **filename** -	Name of the video asset that has been displayed on a screen at a site.
 - **assetId** -	Number assigned to the media asset by GSTV.
 This number should be carried over from the playlist update notification.
-- **ioNumber** -	The insertion order number that the asset was purchased as part of.
+- **tiNumber** -	The insertion order number that the asset was purchased as part of.
 This value is carried over from the playlist update notification.
 - **startTimestamp** -	The time in which the video asset started to play in yyyy-mm-dd HH:MM:SS format.
 - **endTimestamp** - The time in which the video asset stopped playing in yyyy-mm-dd HH:MM:SS format.
 - **screenState** -	For the 12", what state was the screen in during playback.